beatrizcangas41/Cats-vs-Dogs/README.md

   09. Run "Part 3" of the starter code and ensure that it works as intended.
   10. Run "Part 4" of the starter code and ensure that it works as intended.
   11. The starter code used a very small subset of the Kaggle dataset (20 images of dogs and 20 images of cats) out of the 25,000 images (2 x 12,500) available.
 This has to be changed.
-  12. Download the train.zip data file from the dataset link indicated above (https://www.kaggle.com/c/dogs-vs-cats/data).
+  12. Download the train.zip data file found here: https://www.kaggle.com/c/dogs-vs-cats/data (this is already included in this project in the root).
 You can disregard test1.zip (for now) and the  sampleSubmission CSV file (forever).
   13. Write code for “Part 5” of the starter code.
   14. Start a new MATLAB script containing the “final solution”.
+  15. Then, and only then, write code to test the three approaches using the Kaggle test dataset (test1.zip file from Kaggle).

 <br>